Module xxcalc::polynomial_calculator

 It supports various arithmetical operations, functions and some constants by

 default.
-Operators such as addition +
+Operators such as addition +, subtraction -, multiplication *,

-are available on polynomials.
+division / and exponentiation ^ are available on polynomials.
 Please note

-that a simple floating point numbers (represented using double f64
+that a simple floating point numbers (represented using double f64 type) are

 supported as well, as these are special case of a polynomial (a constant